apache/pekko-persistence-dynamodb/RELEASING.md

   exactly the tagged version the workspace must be clean and there are no additional commits beyond the tag.
 - `sbt -Dpublish.maven.central=true +publishSigned`
-- Travis CI will update the `akka-persistence-dynamodb-xx-stable` reporting project in [WhiteSource](http://saas.whitesourcesoftware.com/) on push to master.
-  The `xx` is the `major.minor` of the current version.
-This needs a manual update when the minor version is incremented.